unraveldata-org/unravel-terraform-scripts/saas/bigquery/README.md

 We've automated the resource creation and configuration for you.
 Here's what you need to do:

 1. Unravel will provide you with a "Service Account" during onboarding.
-2. Terrafrom script in this repo will create IAM roles in your "Monitoring Projects" and "Admin Projects" in your GCP projects.
+2. The Terrafrom script in this repo will create IAM roles in your "Monitoring Projects" and "Admin Projects" in your GCP projects.
 3. These roles will be linked to the "Service Account" provided by Unravel.

 ## Customizing Your Configuration